PointsUnknown/PointsUnknown.github.io/_posts/2020-03-25-10_WebmappingTurnstileData.md

 ![Income symbology](/assets/tutorial_images/17_WebmappingTurnstile/15_IncomeSymbology.png)

-# Final Code
+# Current Code

-The final code for this interactive map is as follows:
+If you'd like to stop at this stage, the final code for this interactive map is as follows:

 * `index.html`: